-The Proposed Scheme will be located entirely within the jurisdiction of Dublin City Council (DCC), although a small portion of the human health study area crosses over into Fingal County Council (FCC).
-The 2015 health profiles (HSE 2015a and b) for the DCC and FCC areas have been used to inform the baseline.
-It should be noted that only a very small proportion of the population in the total study area falls within FCC (approximately 4%) and so the DCC data are more important indicators of the health status of the study area population.
-Accurate health information on issues such as obesity and chronic disease are only available at city and county level, combined.
+The Proposed Scheme will be located within the jurisdiction of Dublin City Council (DCC) for approximately 5km and within the jurisdiction of Dún Laoghaire-Rathdown County Council (DLRCC) for approximately 3km.
+The 2015 health profiles for the DCC (HSE 2015a) and DLRCC (HSE 2015b) areas, which are the most recent available at the time of writing, have been used to inform the baseline.
+However, accurate health information on issues such as obesity and chronic disease are only available at city and county level, combined.

-The four principal causes of death in Dublin (and Ireland) for all ages are heart disease and stroke (circulatory disease), cancer (all types), respiratory disease, injury, and poisoning.
+The four principal causes of death in Dublin and Ireland for all ages are heart disease and stroke (circulatory disease), cancer (all types), respiratory disease, injury and poisoning.
 As can be seen on Graph 11.2, there has been a general decline in rates of heart disease and stroke, and injury and poisoning during the 10 year period between 2007 to 2017, while there is no clear trend for cancer or respiratory disease.